blocknetdx/documentation/docs/wallet/staking.md

 ## Staking Guide
 Staking can be performed with any amount of BLOCK, there is no minimum.
 However, since staking with Blocknet is probability-based, you will receive rewards more frequently by owning and staking more BLOCK.
 BLOCK can be acquired through [various options available](/project/exchanges).

-Use the following guide to enable staking and start earning rewards.
+Use one of the following guides to enable staking and start earning rewards.

 #### Staking from a GUI wallet